codeset-projects/hazelcast-store/README.md

 Arguments:
 * type (Class<?>).
 This argument specifies the class that is going to be saved in the Map and database.
 Without this information, it would be a bit difficult to work out what the bytes held in the database should be deserialized into.
 * dataSource (javax.sql.DataSource).
 Any standard implementation will do.
 * statements (codeset.hazelcast.store.sql.Statements).
 The Statements hold the SQL for the MapStore implementation.
 You can easily provide your own implementation or use one of ours.
-Each implementation might required different configuration, but typically the database and table are required at least.
+Each implementation might require a different configuration, but typically the database and table is a minimum.
 * serializer (codeset.hazelcast.store.serialize.Serializer).
 The Serializer transforms values from objects into bytes and back again.
 We provide a Kryo based implementation which is very fast.

 Configure the MapStore in the config (see the Hazelcast docs for all the options):